jjno91/jenkinsfiles/README.md

 Export the schema of a MySQL compatible database

+## ssh.Jenkinsfile

+Load SSH credentials and a known_hosts file in order to execute authenticated SSH commands

 ## ssl-certgen.Jenkinsfile

 Generate and archive self-signed SSL certs and keys

 ## terraform-disabled.Jenkinsfile

 Destroy arbitrary Terraform infrastructure using AWS credentials loaded through the Jenkins credential store.
-Useful to replace the complementary terraform.Jenkinsfile when a Terraform managed environment is being decommissioned.
+Useful to replace the complementary terraform.Jenkinsfile when a Terraform managed environment is being decommissioned

 ## terraform-state-destroyer.Jenkinsfile

 Allows you to target and destroy the infrastructure contained in arbitrary Terraform state files.
-Only supports S3 backends in its current state, but can easily be modified.
+Only supports S3 backends in its current state, but can easily be modified

-In order for this Jenkinsfile to work properly you will still need to define a provider and backend in Terraform code before executing.
+In order for this Jenkinsfile to work properly you will still need to define a provider and backend in Terraform code before executing

 ## terraform.Jenkinsfile

-Apply arbitrary Terraform code using AWS credentials loaded through Jenkins credential store.
+Apply arbitrary Terraform code using AWS credentials loaded through Jenkins credential store